JetBrains/jpa-buddy-documentation/spring-data/spring-data.md

 ![new_jpa_repository](img/new_jpa_repository_single.png)

-Also, JPA Buddy allows you to create repositories for multiple entities at once.
-To do this, just select several entities in the Project tree or JPA Structure panel and call the "Spring Data Repository" action:
+When we have a lot of entities, creating repositories for them one-by-one becomes a boring job.
+With JPA Buddy you can speed up this process.
+To create Spring Data repositories for a bunch of JPA entities, you need to select entities in the project tree, invoke the JPA Buddy wizard, adjust your selection and that's it.
+Look how this feature can accelerate the development process:

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/nSusI0dq7nQ " title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>